GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Tips

-- When in doubt, check the source code.
+- When in doubt, check the source cod
-- Make sure that the service account used by Cloud Run has the `Datastore User` role.
+- Make sure that the service account used by Cloud Run has the `Datastore User` role

 ## Challenge 5: Cloud SQL